moonIsk/moonisk/README.md

 ### Hi there

-I'm Lusine, Product Manager at Picsart eager to make the world better place to live.
+I'm Lusine, Senior Product Manager at RPM eager to make the world a better place to live.

 ##### Get in touch